Christine Ladd-Franklin: Graduate education

 Due to her studies with Sylvester and Peirce, Ladd became the first American woman to formally receive graduate instruction in both mathematics and symbolic logic.
 Since women were not allowed to graduate from Johns Hopkins University at that time, Ladd was refused a PhD in mathematics and logic, although she was the first woman to complete all the university's requirements for a PhD.
-Completing the work for a PhD in mathematics and logic at Johns Hoplkins University gave her the tools and the legitimacy she needed, as a woman taking up scientific work.
+Completing the work for a PhD in mathematics and logic at Johns Hopkins University gave her the tools and the legitimacy she needed, as a woman taking up scientific work.
 The university eventually officially awarded her a PhD during its 50th-anniversary celebrations in 1926 (44 years after she had earned it) when she was seventy-eight.

-In 1893 she sought a teaching position at Johns Hopkins University but was denied.
-Despite this setback, she remained persistent and determined.
+In 1893, she applied for a teaching position at Johns Hopkins University, but was denied.
 Laurel Furumoto, in her work discussing the sociopolitical environment of the time, notes that Ladd's "inability to secure a regular academic position was a predictable consequence, in that time period, of her decision to marry."
 Eleven years later, in 1904, she was at last given permission to teach one class per year.
 For the next five years her position at Johns Hopkins University had to be approved and renewed on a yearly basis.
 Women who were able to obtain academic positions in universities at this time often chose these positions despite their lack of compensation.
 Ladd was no different.
 Many of the teaching positions that she held were on a volunteer basis, creating substantial financial strain on her and her family.
 Yet, it is evident that Ladd placed a high value on her ability to earn the academic affiliations necessary to become a successful contributor to her field.